-We recommend that in addition to looking for the answer to your question on this page, you should read through our Planning for Loan Repayment and Loan Repayment Options pages on this site to familiarize yourself with the terms and repayment options which are available.
+In addition to looking for the answer to your question on this page, you should review the Loan Repayment section of the Federal Student Aid website and our Planning for Loan Repayment and Loan Repayment Options pages on this site to familiarize yourself with the terms and repayment options that are available to you.

 There really is no one correct answer to any of these questions.
 As you will see, in most cases the answer will depend on your particular situation, so not only should you try to familiarize yourself with as much information about the process as possible, it is also always a good idea to check with the servicer of your loan about a specific question.

 The lender is the organization from which you borrowed your loans.
-If you have Direct Loans, the lender is the federal government.
-If you borrowed through FFELP, the lender was either a bank or other financial institution.
+Since 2010, all federal loans were through the Direct Loan Program and the lender is the federal government U.S. Department of Education.
+If you have older loans through FFELP, the lender was either a bank or other financial institution.

 Your payments should be sent to your loan servicer.
-Your lender will send you information on where and when to send your payments.
-If you don’t know, you can find this information on NSLDS.
-Most servicers allow you to make payments online, or to sign up for automatic debit.
+Your loan servicer will send you information on how and when to send your payments.
+If you don’t know, you can find this information on the Federal Student Aid website, studentaid.gov.
+Most payments are made online, or you can sign up for automatic debit.

 Contact your loan servicer to determine if you are currently in the repayment option which requires the lowest monthly payment.
 If your circumstances have changed since you first entered repayment, it is possible to change repayment plans.